dotnet-presentations/blazor-workshop/docs/01-components-and-layout.md

 ## Pizza store starting point

-We've setup the initial solution for you for the pizza store app in this repo.
+We've set up the initial solution for you for the pizza store app in this repo.
 Go ahead and clone this repo to your machine.
 You'll find the [starting point](https://github.com/dotnet-presentations/blazor-workshop/tree/master/save-points/00-Starting-point) in the *save-points* folder along with the end state for each session.

 The solution already contains four projects: